-The below is intended to answer some of the most commonly asked questions by students who are at the thesis stage.
+The information below is intended to answer some of the most commonly asked questions by students who are at the thesis stage.
 This information, however, does not replace the information in the handbooks.
 You are strongly advised to check the pertinent sections of the appropriate handbook for detailed information.

 What are the deadlines for submission in order to convocate in November or May?

 Even if you meet the deadline, unforeseen circumstances may still prevent you from graduating at the next convocation.
 Therefore, if possible, you should submit the thesis well in advance of the deadline.

 Does anything need to happen before I submit my thesis?